-Council plans to develop the concept of an Integrated Community Hub that provides for spaces that can be flexible and will meet community need.
-Council will continue to work with community facility user groups to provide for the above services and spaces to co-locate into a new, purpose-built facility that allows for the expansion of services required to meet future demand.
-Through the Implementation of the Masterplan, Council will need to consider the services and full range of uses accommodated within any future community building to ensure that the floorspace requirements listed in Tables 2 and 3 can be further refined.
+Council plans to develop an Integrated Community Hub that provides for spaces that can be flexible.
+Through this process, Council will continue to work with community facility user groups to provide for the above services and spaces to co-locate into a new, purpose built facility that allows for the expansion of services required to meet future demand.